lahavlipson/SimpleGL/README.md

 # SimpleGL

 A simpler, beginner-friendly version of OpenGL.
-See the [wiki](https://github.com/Lahav174/SimpleGL/wiki) for the documentation and a [tutorial.md](tutorial.md).
+See the [wiki](https://github.com/Lahav174/SimpleGL/wiki) for the documentation [here](https://github.com/Lahav174/SimpleGL/wiki/Maintainer's-Notes) and [here](https://github.com/Lahav174/SimpleGL/wiki/SimpleGL-API) and for a [tutorial](https://github.com/Lahav174/SimpleGL/wiki/SimpleGL-Tutorial).

 ## Directory Structure